kindmetrics/kindmetrics/deployment.md

 If you don't want to do anything and just want it to load the uglified track.js file, you can tell track action to get the public file by setting `TRACK_PUBLIC` to 1.

+## Error handling

+### track.js return 413
+That means APP_HOST is not set correctly.
+Set that environment variable should solve that issue and many other issues as it is required for many things.

+### I get other errors
+Please add a issue for that.
+We will have a setup documentation under https://docs.kindmetrics.io later for walkthrough how to setup a kindmetrics server.

 ## Environment variables

 ### LUCKY_ENV